Botswana Wild Parks

 Moremi is known for its big game including frequent leopard sightings.
-These elusive cats lead a predominantly solitary life and Moremi GR, with its varied habitats and high prey species densities, provides a perfect refuge for these beautiful creatures.
+These elusive cats lead a predominantly solitary life and Moremi Game Reserve, with its varied habitats and high prey species densities, provides a perfect refuge for these beautiful creatures.

-*2020 Rate 2740 EURO + 300 USD local payment per person sharing Excludes single supplement.
-However, if you are happy to share – no single supplement will apply.Also excludes any meals and additional activities not set out in the itinerary.
+*2020 Rate 2740 EURO + 300 USD local payment per person sharing Excludes single supplement and if you are happy to share – no single supplement will apply.Also excludes any meals and additional activities not set out in the itinerary.

 Day 1: JOHANNESBURG to KHAMA RHINO SANCTUARY

 Distance/time: 630km, ± 7½ hours, excluding border formalities & stops for sightseeing & lunch